Get

 The first Take Your Dog to Work Day happened in 1999.
 This holiday was started by Pet Sitters International (PSI).
 PSI is an organization that supports professional pet sitters by providing educational resources for excellent pet-sitting practices.

-Take Your Dog to Work Day was initially launched to raise awareness for the benefits of dog companionship and the importance of dog adoptions.
-Since then, the holiday continues to be a platform to support dogs, pet ownership, and animal welfare.
+Take Your Dog to Work Day was initially launched to raise awareness of the benefits of dog companionship and the importance of dog adoptions.
+Since then, the holiday has continued to support canines, pet ownership, and animal welfare.

 Cheerful young businesswomen playing with golden retriever dog in modern office